 \subsubsection{Concern: What is the computation?}

-An English description of a problem is often imprecise.
+To precisely specify computations, the tensor algebra community uses Einstein summation notation, or Einsums.
 For example, suppose the problem description is ``do a linear projection of a set of vectors in one space to a set of vectors in another space''.
-Rather than this, within the tensor algebra community, the convention is to describe what to compute in precise and succinct notation called Einstein summations, or Einsums.
-Originally proposed by Einstein~\cite{Einstein:1916:FGT}, Einsums since been extended by the tensor algebra community.
-The traditional Einsum for the above problem description (i.e.\ matrix-matrix multiplication) is:
+The traditional Einsum for this problem description (i.e., matrix-matrix multiplication) is:

-Current extended Einsum notation---or tensor index notation~\cite{Kjolstad:2017:TTA}---drops the $\sum$:
+Current extended Einsum notation (or tensor index notation~\cite{Kjolstad:2017:TTA}) drops the $\sum$: